Kanrog/Rook-2020-Scalable/README.md

 <br />
 Supports MGN9C for the Z axis and X axis, and MGN12C for Y-axis.<br />
 In theory, the X axis can use any rail to adapt to your desired printhead.<br />
-Here is a calculator by MartinBspheroid to help you find your sizes!<br />
+Here is a calculator by Icesythe7 and MartinBspheroid to help you find your sizes!<br />
 <h3><a href="https://web-platform-ckmhns.stackblitz.io" rel="ugc" target="_blank">Rook Scalable Calculator </a></h3>

 <br />